abinit/abipy/docs/features.rst

 AbiPy can be used in conjunction with  `matplotlib <http://matplotlib.org>`_, `pandas <http://pandas.pydata.org>`_, `ipython <https://ipython.org/index.html>`_ and `jupyter <http://jupyter.org/>`_ thus providing a powerful and user-friendly environment for data analysis and visualization.
-Check out the list of plotting scripts available in our :doc:`gallery </examples/index>`.
+Check out the list of plotting scripts available in our :doc:`gallery/index`.
 To learn more about the integration between jupyter and AbiPy, visit our collection of `notebooks
 <http://nbviewer.ipython.org/github/abinit/abipy/blob/master/abipy/examples/notebooks/index.ipynb>`_
 and the